 Filling in the Gaps

-The new station was unusual in one particular way: it was the first subway station on the Toronto system to be built around existing subway tracks.
-This posed unique challenges to construction.
+Building a new station around a subway tunnel that is already in service posed unique challenges to construction.
 Yonge Street was excavated and decked over to minimize disruption to traffic.
 Workers had to dig around the subway tunnel to build the frame of the subway station’s two levels.
 The platform’s concrete floor could only be poured as far as the existing subway tunnel walls, for the workers had to wait until the concrete was properly set before those walls could be cut out.
 The cutting of the tunnel walls could only be done when the subway was shut down for the night.
 Once this was done, the remainder of the rider platforms were completed.
 The central wall between the two tracks was only opened up slightly and tiled over in the same basic white with blue accents as the rest of the station.
 Subway trains, passing through the station site, ran slow to protect construction workers, giving subway patrons a quick tour of the construction through their windows as they passed.

 - Line: 1 YONGE-UNIVERSITY-SPADINA